sanamedio/log-of-learning/README.md

 # python-notes
 # ============

-a lot of snippets, to explore python
+a lot of snippets, to explore stuff

 ### 532 out of 100000 entries done